akeneo/onboarder-helpcenter/content/md/supplier-onboarder/use-the-product-grid.md

 ::: info
   1. The locales displayed are those required by the retailer for product enrichment.
   2. The working locale selected on the product grid page stays the same when you open or edit a product form.
-  3. There are two types of locale, the working locale for your products and the user interface locale, which is the language you chose to work on your onboarder.
+  3. There are two types of locale, the working locale for your products and the user interface locale, which is the language you chose to work on your Onboarder.
 :::
 -->

-# Product grid display
+# Product grid view

 A `Gallery` view of the product grid is available.
-This display can be used to quickly identify and update products thanks to their image.
+This view can be used to quickly identify and update products thanks to their image.

-With the `Gallery` display, the following properties are displayed in the grid (you cannot choose them, there is no `Columns` button available):
+With the `Gallery` view, the following properties are displayed in the grid (you cannot choose them, there is no `Columns` button available):
 - Supplier  reference
 - Label: attribute used as "label" in the family
 - Image: attribute used as "main picture" in the family